22 Best Places To Visit Outside London For Day Trips

 8. Leeds, West Yorkshire

-If you’re looking for a day trip outside London, Leeds is the perfect destination.
+If you’re looking for a day trip outside London with a bit of a difference, Leeds is the perfect destination.
 The rich history and culture in this vibrant West Yorkshire city attracts visitors from all over the world.

-Next, make your way over to Leeds Art Gallery, where you’ll find an impressive collection of British art from the 19th and 20th centuries.
-The gallery also hosts temporary exhibitions throughout the year, so check their website ahead of time to see what’s on display.
+Next, go to Leeds Art Gallery, where you’ll find an impressive collection of British art from the 19th and 20th centuries.
+The gallery also hosts temporary exhibitions throughout the year, so check their website beforehand to see what’s on display.

-After immersing yourself in art, grab a water taxi from Leeds station and check out the Royal Armoury Museum, which houses the National Collection of Arms and Armoury.
-Don’t miss the incredible “Hall of Steel” display!
+After immersing yourself in art, grab a water taxi from Leeds station and check out the Royal Armouries Museum, which houses the National Collection of Arms and Armoury.
+Don’t miss the incredible “Hall of Steel” display – it’s one of my favourite places in Leeds!

-One must-visit attraction in Leeds is undoubtedly Kirkstall Abbey – an impressive ruined Cistercian monastery dating back almost 900 years!
+Kirkstall Abbey is an impressive ruined Cistercian monastery dating back almost 900 years!
+It’s one of the most iconic places in Leeds.
 Explore its beautiful grounds before heading back into town for drinks at one of Leeds’ many bars, such as North Bar or The Maven Cocktail Bar.

 Leeds is one of the best places to visit outside London, with a journey time of just over two hours from London Kings Cross Station.
-Compare train prices and availability on Trainline and Omio.
+Check train prices on Trainline and Omio.

 9. Bletchley Park, Buckinghamshire